XRPLF/xrpl-hooks-compiler/xrpld-publisher/README.md

 from xrpld_publisher.publisher import PublisherClient

 # Create a new instance of the PublisherClient
+client = PublisherClient(manifest="manifest")

+# Create an existing instance of the PublisherClient
 client = PublisherClient(vl_path="my/dir/vl.json")

 # Add a validator to the VL